 If there are contaminants on the seam itself (right photo) when the tooling of the roof seamer passes over it, it can cause actual small penetrations in the panel material.
 This would give the panel opportunity to leak in the future.

-Be sure to read the Owner's/Field Manual BEFORE operating the Roof Seamer -- not AS you operate the Roof Seamer.
+Be sure to read the Owner's/Field Guide BEFORE operating the Roof Seamer -- not AS you operate the Roof Seamer.
 This panel was disfigured when the installer did not understand how to apply the Roof Seamer to the panel.
 If you are unsure how to use the machine, contact D.I.
 Technical Support at 1-888-343-0456 for assistance or click here to watch a video about the use and operation of your particular roof seamer.

 Never install a roof penetration before you complete seaming.
 In this case, the roof panel was seamed to a 90° profile before the penetration was installed.
 However, the architect had called for the roof to have a 180° finished seam profile.
 Since the roof vent had already been completed, a special set of hand crimpers had to be used to finish this job.